solodev/aws/pages/solodev-cms-enterprise-docker.md

 </table>

 <strong>Configure Solodev CMS</strong><br />
-Specify the basic configurables such as the software version and the region you wish to launch the stack.
+Specify the basic configurables such as the software version.
 Click on the "Continue to Launch" button to proceed.

 <table>
 	<tr>